airbus-seclab/android_emuroot/README.md

 ## Introduction

-Android_Emuroot is a Python script that allows to **grant root privileges** to *Google API Playstore* emulator shells on the fly to help Reverse Engineers to go deeper into their investigations.
+Android_Emuroot is a Python script that allows **granting root privileges** on the fly to shells running on Android virtual machines that use google-provided emulator images called *Google API Playstore*, to help reverse engineers to go deeper into their investigations.

-Android_Emuroot technique is based on the ability of *Google API Playstore* emulator to be launched with the qemu gdb stub option enabled and the control of process metadata stored in memory in kernel task structures.
+Android_Emuroot requires the *Google API Playstore* emulator to be launched with the qemu gdb stub option enabled, and uses it to alter process metadata stored in memory in kernel task structures.
 The main idea is to start from a shell with the lowest privileges, then to find its associated credential structure in kernel memory to replace it by another structure having the highest privileges.

-Implementing this memory modification on a *Google API Playstore* emulator presents the two following advantages:
+Implementing this memory modification on a *Google API Playstore* emulator presents the following two advantages:
-* to work with an environment very similar to a physical device (with production built number, etc.) and with all Google Play and Google services packages already installed; It is often required by the targeted applications to work fine;
+* to work with an environment very similar to a physical device (with production build number, etc.) and with all Google Play and Google services packages already installed.
+This is often required by the targeted applications
-* to have a very easily modifiable memory since a GDB debugger can be attached to the device to fully control the kernel memory.
+* to have a very easily modifiable memory since a GDB debugger can be attached to the device to fully control the kernel memory

 ## Requirements